remarkjs/remark/readme.md

 `string` or `null`: A document.
 Formatted in markdown by default, or in whatever a plugin generates.
-The result is `null` if a plugin is asynchronous, in which case the callback `done` should’ve been passed (don’t worry: plugin creators make sure you know its async).
+The result is `null` if a plugin is asynchronous, in which case the callback `done` should’ve been passed (do not worry: plugin creators make sure you know its asynchronous).

 ### [mdast](#api).use([plugin](doc/plugins.md#plugins), options?)